oicr-gsi/vidarr/admin-guide.md

-# Vidarr Administrator's Guide
+# Víðarr Administrator's Guide
-Running a Vidarr instance involves a few separate roles:
+Running a Víðarr instance involves a few separate roles:

-- care and feeding of the Vidarr server (system operations)
+- care and feeding of the Víðarr server (system operations)
 - care and feeding of the workflow runs (workflow operations)
 - creation and redesign of workflows (workflow development)

 This guide is broken down by these roles, but they may overlap to some degree.

-See [Vidarr Code Style](code-style.md) for preferred code formatting.
+See [Víðarr Code Style](code-style.md) for preferred code formatting.

 ## System Operations Guide
-Running a Vidarr instance requires:
+Running a Víðarr instance requires:

 - Java 14 or later
 - PostgreSQL 12 or later
 - Maven (for building, not required on installation machine)
 - Docker (for building, not required on installation machine)

-### Installing Vidarr on a Linux Instance
+### Installing Víðarr on a Linux Instance
-Build your own copy of Vidarr using Maven:
+Build your own copy of Víðarr using Maven:

     mvn install
     mvn dependency:copy-dependencies

-Pull all the JARs required for Vidarr and its plugins into a directory, say `/srv/vidarr/jars`:
+Pull all the JARs required for Víðarr and its plugins into a directory, say `/srv/vidarr/jars`:

     mkdir -p /srv/vidarr/jars
     cp vidarr-server/target/{,dependency}/*.jar /srv/vidarr/jars